Early-universe constraints on the electron mass: Conclusions

 The first part of our analysis solved the coupled differential equations \eqref{eq:dzodxp} and \eqref{eq:dz_neutrino}, which describe the evolution of the comoving photon and neutrino temperatures.
 We implemented these equations in a modified version of \texttt{NUDEC\_BSM}, generalized to a nonstandard electron mass and expressed in dimensionless variables.
 This procedure yields \Neff\ as a function of $m_e$ (Fig.~\ref{fig:NEFF_NUOVO}).
 For sufficiently large $m_e$, $e^+e^-$ annihilation occurs earlier, while neutrinos are still efficiently coupled to the electromagnetic plasma; neutrinos then share the released entropy, increasing their energy density and driving \Neff\ up to values as large as $\sim 11.55$ in the tightly coupled limiting case.

 In the second part of the work, we studied the impact of a varying $m_e$ on BBN using the \texttt{PRyMordial} code, modified to propagate changes in $m_e$ through the weak sector and thermodynamics.
 A larger electron mass suppresses charged-current processes by reducing the available phase space, including neutron $\beta$ decay $n\to p+e^-+\bar{\nu}_e$, thereby lowering the neutron decay rate and increasing the effective neutron lifetime.
 These microphysical changes translate into a larger neutron abundance at the onset of nucleosynthesis, enhancing the production of neutron-rich nuclei, most notably \ce{^4He}.
 Correspondingly, the final abundance of free protons decreases slightly.
 For smaller $m_e$, nucleosynthesis begins earlier in time: although neutrons decay more rapidly, the higher temperature and density allow the reaction network to turn on earlier than in the standard scenario.

 We also isolated the role of the expansion history by implementing in \texttt{PRyMordial} only $\Delta N_{\mathrm{eff}} \equiv N_{\mathrm{eff}}(m_e)-N_{\mathrm{eff}}(m_e=0.511~\MeV)$, while keeping the weak rates fixed.
 Over the range explored here, the resulting shifts in the light-element abundances are negligible compared to the full effect, confirming that the dominant sensitivity to $m_e$ arises from direct modifications of the weak rates, neutron lifetime, and plasma thermodynamics rather than from the associated change in the expansion rate.

 We performed the BBN analysis using both the PRIMAT and NACRE II nuclear reaction-rate compilations available in \texttt{PRyMordial}.
-The resulting differences are most evident for deuterium, for which PRIMAT predicts systematically lower abundances than NACRE II.
+The resulting differences are most evident for deuterium, due to its high sensitivity to the first nuclear reactions, as confirmed when considering this nucleus as a function of $m_e$ and $\Omega_b h^2$.
+In particular, PRIMAT predicts systematically lower abundances than NACRE II.
 This discrepancy propagates into the inferred preferred values of $m_e$ when deuterium is included in the fit and remains visible in the corresponding $\chi^2$ analyses, although at a reduced significance once helium-4 is included.
 Lithium-7 was excluded from the statistical analysis because the long-standing ``lithium problem'' would introduce additional, poorly controlled systematics.